Office Depot Tricked Customers With Fake Scans That Recommended A $300 Fix

 To double check the results, the team brought the computers to a computer security company, IOActive, to get their results.
 IOActive found the computers to be completely clean.

-After the exposé aired, Office Depot vowed that there would be a full review and condoned the “conduct” described in the report.
+After the exposé aired, Office Depot vowed that there would be a full review and did not condone the “conduct” described in the report.

 However, a former Office Depot tech, Shane Barrett, claimed that it was Office Depot itself who pressured employees to run the bogus tests.
-Barrett claims that when he noticed the health checks always came up with the same results, he started refusing to do scans.
+Barrett claims that when he noticed the checks always came up with the same results, he started refusing to do scans.

 As a result, his hours were drastically cut.